 Fulton County grand jury indicts Trump, allies in 2020 Georgia election case

-FULTON COUNTY, Ga. - Former President Donald Trump and several allies were indicted in Georgia on Monday, accused of scheming to illegally overturn his 2020 election loss in the state.
+ATLANTA - Former President Donald Trump and 18 other people were indicted by a Fulton County grand jury on Monday, accused of scheming to illegally overturn his 2020 election loss in Georgia.
 It’s the fourth criminal case to be brought against the former president and the second to allege that he tried to subvert the results of the vote.

 Trump campaign responds to indictments